 Integrated Innovation Network (I2N)

 The I2N aims to drive strong economic growth through supporting entrepreneurs and new businesses to make valuable connections, develop their ideas and thrive.
 It is an initiative of the University of Newcastle and supported by the NSW Government’s Boosting Business Innovation Program.

-Located in the heart of Newcastle, Three76 Hub is a physical space for UON students and staff, in addition to members of the wider community, to have the opportunity to create, test, develop and produce services and products that meet market expectations.
-Over two levels, Three76 Hub accommodates flexible co-working spaces and collaborative meeting zones with the technological and physical environment to support startups in the Newcastle region.
+Located in the heart of Newcastle, I2N Hub Hunter Street is an ideal space to create, test, develop and produce, your services and product to meet market expectations.
+Over two levels, the Hub accommodates flexible co-working spaces and collaborative meeting zones with the technological and to support startups in the Newcastle region.
 Membership is open to anyone working on the development of a high-growth potential business.

-A purpose-built co-working space at the Williamtown Aerospace Centre, located next to the Royal Australian Air Force (RAAF) Base, DSA-18 Hub concentrates on research technology applications in the commercial defence, security and aerospace markets.
-This hub builds on UON’s acknowledged strengths in cybersecurity, control systems, autonomous vehicles, simulation modelling and propulsion and energy storage, all of which offer opportunities for engagement with nearby industries positioned in defence.
+A purpose-built co-working space at the Williamtown Aerospace Centre, I2N Hub Williamtown concentrates on research technology applications in the commercial defence, security and aerospace sectors.
+This is an ideal workspace for businesses focused on cybersecurity, control systems, autonomous vehicles, simulation modelling or propulsion and energy storage and is perfectly positioned to engage with nearby defence industries.

 Innovation & entrepreneurship partnerships

 Collaboration is at the heart of what we do.
 We know innovation happens when research, business, government and community forge strong alliances.
-That’s why, in addition to our national and international research partnerships with esteemed institutions, UON is an active participant in a number of professional bodies and consortia.
+That’s why, in addition to our national and international research partnerships with esteemed institutions, we’ve partnered with a number professional organisations and groups.

 UON is a member of the Global Consortium of Entrepreneurship Centres (GCEC) which comprises more than 225 university-based entrepreneurship centres across the world that connect academic and business communities to advance excellence in the innovation field.
 In 2016, UON was recognised for its entrepreneurship and innovation leadership by being inducted into the prestigious Leadership Circle of the GCEC.
 As part of the Leadership Circle, UON joins an elite group of 31 universities worldwide who provide guidance to the GCEC and represent the best in entrepreneurship education.

 The University Industry Innovation Network (UIIN) is passionate about advancing university-industry interaction, entrepreneurial universities and collaborative innovation.
 As members of the UIIN, UON academics, researchers and professionals can tap into this network and thereby help drive UON’s commitment to innovation.
-UIIN boasts 200+ members from more than 25 countries including technology transfer offices, researchers in various fields, business professionals and policy makers.
+UIIN boasts 250+ members from more than 25 countries including technology transfer offices, researchers in various fields, business professionals, and policymakers.

 The Sydney School of Entrepreneurship (SSE) is a not-for profit organisation whose members are all New South Wales (NSW) based universities, including UON, in addition to TAFE NSW.
 Established in 2016 the SSE teaches radical entrepreneurial skills to top students from a range of disciplines as part of their degree.
 SSE seeks out bright, energetic, creative and committed students – up to 1,000 each year - from across Sydney as well as regional and rural areas.
 The SSE is Sydney in name, but NSW in operation and presents a large portfolio of co-curricular activities across all its member partners.